Ramadan in Different Cultures Around the World

 Canada:

 The multicultural identity of Canada reaches its peak during Ramadan within Toronto and Montreal alongside Vancouver because these cities have several strong Muslim communities.
-During Iftar Muslim community centers together with mosques organize inclusive social gatherings between cultures which serve traditional Somali sambusa beside Lebanese fatayer in addition to Canadian maple-glazed desserts and poutine-inspired dishes.
+During Iftar, Muslim community centers, together with mosques, organize inclusive social gatherings between cultures that serve traditional Somali sambusa beside Lebanese fatayer in addition to Canadian maple-glazed desserts and poutine-inspired dishes.
 Northern Canada poses special fasting difficulties to its Muslim population because the region extends its sunset hours until as late as 9 PM.
 The “Feed the Needy” initiatives of Islamic associations operating throughout Canada receive support from numerous Muslim Canadians through their participation in these food collection drives.
-The public space at Toronto’s Nathan Phillips Square from time to time arranges collaborative Iftar events to build relations within an inclusive society.
+The public space at Toronto’s Nathan Phillips Square occasionally arranges collaborative Iftar events to build relations within an inclusive society.

 United Kingdom:

 The commemoration of Ramadan in the United Kingdom adopts a unified multicultural spirit that welcomes people from all backgrounds to join in the festivities.
-The UK cities of London alongside Birmingham and Manchester organize big Iftar celebrations where a wide range of people from multiple religious backgrounds and cultural backgrounds participate.
-Breakfast during the Muslim fasting period involves various traditional items including dates, samosas and biryani for British Muslims.
+The UK cities of London, along with Birmingham and Manchester, organize big Iftar celebrations where a wide range of people from multiple religious and cultural backgrounds participate.
+Breakfast during the Muslim fasting period involves various traditional items, including dates, samosas, and biryani, for British Muslims.
 The month includes a well-known tradition of Ramadan tents providing communal fasting opportunities for people to share their breaking of the fast.

 FAQs for Ramadan in Different Cultures Around The World

-The Islamic tradition perceives Ramadan to be the most sacred period because the extraordinary revelation of the first chapter of the Quran started during this month with Prophet Muhammad.
-During this month Muslims channel their commitment toward both spiritual improvement and self-control as well as social outreach toward people who need help.
+The Islamic tradition perceives Ramadan to be the most sacred period because the extraordinary revelation of the first chapter of the Quran started in this month with Prophet Muhammad.
+During this month, Muslims channel their commitment toward both spiritual improvement and self-control as well as social outreach toward people who need help.

 Muslims begin counting the Islamic lunar month of Ramadan through the practice of new moon sighting.
 The start of Ramadan depends on geographic location and the traditional procedures used for determining the new moon within specific communities.

 The religious practice of fasting throughout Ramadan becomes an obligation for Muslim adults who have no medical or psychological restrictions.
-Fasting is not required for elderly people along with children nor those sick or pregnant or nursing or currently traveling.
+Fasting is not required for elderly people, along with children or those who are sick, pregnant, nursing, or currently traveling.
 Individuals who cannot fast at the usual time can follow an alternative schedule or supply food to less fortunate members of the community.

 The holy celebration of Eid al-Fitr brings solemn joy to conclude Ramadan which Muslims call “Festival of Breaking the Fast.”
 Muslims celebrate this occasion through special worship alongside dining customs and they distribute charitable donations to others.
 During this occasion Muslims unite with family members and friends to celebrate their accomplishment of monthly fasting along with spiritual contemplation.